1. Stopped By The Police On The Street, Now What?

 If you are unsure about anything, inform the police that you are a minor and that you would like to be assisted by your parent or guardian before answering any questions.

-The Constitution of the Republic of South Africa, 1996 ("Constitution") guarantees arrested, detained and accused persons various rights, including:
+The Constitution of the Republic of South Africa, 1996 (the "Constitution") guarantees arrested, detained and accused persons various rights, including:

 a.
 What is the difference between the police deciding to search me or my belongings (phone, person, backpack) and me agreeing to the search?